nicomorgado/D-Frenzzo/README.md

 ## Acknowledgments

-- [Iuliia Konovalova](https://github.com/IuliiaKonovalova) Iuliia Konovalova guided me through the development of the project and helped me to learn a lot of new things by challenging me to do something new.
+- [Iuliia Konovalova](https://github.com/IuliiaKonovalova) Iuliia Konovalova guided me through the development of the project and helped me to learn a lot of new things by challenging me to do something new like using Flexbox.
 - [Code Institute](https://codeinstitute.net/) tutors and Slack community members for their support and help.

 ---